hasin-codes/rrn/README.md

 - **Simplified Configuration**: Streamlined `vercel.json` to essential headers only
 - **Maintained SEO Functionality**: All SEO features remain fully functional with enhanced privacy protection
 - **Verified Build Process**: Local testing confirms successful deployment readiness
+ - Added `RaceCard` component with neumorphic styling and integrated it into `/race/bib` and `/race/certificates` with a stacked layout (no grid).
+ - Enabled Tailwind Aspect Ratio plugin in `tailwind.config.js` to support `aspect-[2/1]` utilities.
+ - Added hydration safeguard: `suppressHydrationWarning` on `<html>` in `app/layout.tsx` to avoid extension-injected attribute mismatches.

 ### Quick Deployment Checklist
 Before deploying to production: